 The district makes every effort to ensure all schools are clean, safe, and functional.
 To assist in this effort, the district uses a facility survey instrument developed by the State of California Office of Public School Construction.
-The results of this survey are available at the school office and at the district office.
+The results of this survey are available at the school and district office.